CBICA/Tutorials/10_ITK-5_PipelineConstruction/code/README.md

-# ITK-1: Segmentation
+# ITK-5: Pipelines

-This example shows how to use ITK's registration module.
+This example shows how to use ITK for pipelining.

 # Usage